livewire-group/livewire-website/content/careers/creative-director-global.md

 * 🎂 Celebrate your birthday your way, every year, with a paid day off
 * 🗣 Work with the world’s leading gaming brands, advertisers, talent and more
 * 💪 A team culture that empowers you through clear structure and autonomy, encourages learning and celebrates success
-* 💻 Top of the range equipment and up to 750 AUD towards your home office set up
 * 👾 Change the face of gaming while also having fun on virtual quarterly all team game days

 **I’m interested!
 What do I do now?**

 We know you’re busy, you may even be gaming right now and that’s ok!